 Adopt and maintain written procedures related to title policy production, delivery, reporting and premium remittance.

-TOWN N’ COUNTRY TITLE, LLC POLICY – NO. 5
+TOWN n’ COUNTRY TITLE, LLC Policy – NO. 5

 Town n’ Country Title, LLC (TNCT) has established and will maintain the following procedures and controls relating to title policy production, delivery, reporting and premium remittance as necessary to meet its legal and contractual obligations.